brunocodutra/metal/doc/manual.md

 To browse the documentation offline, simply load `index.html` on any web browser that supports [JavaScript].

-Header Organization {#header_organization}
+Project Organization {#project_organization}
 --------------------------------------------------------------------------------

-Each header in Metal is named after the construct it defines, so for instance `distinct.hpp` defines `metal::distinct`, while `enumerate.hpp` defines `metal::enumerate`.

-Headers are semantically organized within modules named after the various [concepts](#concepts).
-Each module corresponds to a directory in the filesystem, which may also contain sub-directories, that is, sub-modules.
-For convenience, along each directory one finds a homonimous header file that includes everything therein.
-The complete hierarchy of modules and headers is available in the [Headers](files.html) tab.
+Metal is designed to be fine grained and intuitive.
+Header files define a single algorithm each, after which they are named, and are semantically organized within directories that represent modules.
+For convenience, along each directory one also finds a homonimous header file that includes everything therein, that is, every header file pertaining to that module.
+The complete hierarchy of modules and their header files is available on [Metal's GitHub repository][Metal.headers].

-\danger{
+Each module is named after a [concept](#concepts) and contains algorithms that operate on models of that concept.
+The complete reference documentation for the modules and their algorithms is available in section [Reference](modules.html).

+\warning{
-    Headers within `detail/` are undocumented and should be expected to undergo breaking changes without prior notice.
-Directly depending on these headers or on `namespace metal::detail` is strongly discouraged.
+    Header files within `detail/` are undocumented and should be expected to undergo breaking changes without prior notice.
+Directly depending on these header files or, likewise, on any name that is defined within `namespace metal::detail` is strongly discouraged.
 }

 Portability {#portability}